 Eric brings two decades on air experience to WQAD News 8.
 He has received two Silver Dome Awards by the Illinois Broadcasters Association for excellence in weather coverage and breaking news and has been nominated three times for Emmy awards in weather achievement, breaking news, and environmental reporting.
 In 2018, he became a fellow of the Society of Environmental Journalists.

 While forecasting the weather is his life’s passion, getting out into the community is what keeps him going.
-He has spoken to more than 15,000 students about weather in his career, and volunteers with the Alzheimer’s Association and Rebuilding Together Quad Cities, and The Project of the Quad Cities.
+He has spoken to more than 15,000 students about weather in his career, and volunteers with the Alzheimer’s Association, Rebuilding Together Quad Cities, and is a board member of The Project of the Quad Cities.

 Eric attended Northern Illinois University, receiving a Bachelor of Science Degree.
 He studied weather but holds a minor in journalism and math.
 Eric chased tornadoes and hurricanes while working at KTRE in Lufkin, Texas as Chief Meteorologist and as Morning Meteorologist at KLTV in Tyler, Texas.
 Most recently, Eric spent a decade as Chief Meteorologist at WREX in his hometown of Rockford, Illinois.